-- NOTE This post is aimed at the beginner who wants to know what hosting is, not a knowledgeable blogger.
 We are not experts at high-end tech but know what it is like to be faced with so many options you want to run away.
 We hope we can make things a bit clearer for new bloggers.

 How is Self Hosting Different?

-If you want the more versatile option ‘self hosted WordPress’ is the way forward on your blogging journey.
-This helpful link to an infographic summary explains the pros and cons of the two types of WordPress blog.
-Please read it as this explains each option very clearly so you will feel less intimidated.
+If you want the more versatile option self hosted WordPress is the way forward on your blogging journey.
+This helpful link to an infographic summary explains the wordpress.org vs wordpress.com difference.
+Please read this, it explains each option very clearly so you will feel less intimidated.

-We can also tell you about our host.
-While you are free to chose any host you feel comfortable with, we will show you our own, Rochen, as a recommendation because they are very good.
-You have also a measure to judge your own prospective host against.
+We will also tell you about our host Rochen.com.
+While you are free to chose any host you feel comfortable with, we show you our own as an example of what good service really means.

-- TIP Don’t let anyone hurry you into selecting a host.
+- PRO TIP 1: Don’t let anyone hurry you into selecting a host.
 Just remember there is no such thing as ‘free‘.

 The honest truth is that you pay for tempting ‘freebies’ somewhere further down the line.
-It may be poorer service, reduced space or slower bandwidth (your site might load a lot more slowly than others).
-Look at what you get for even a modest monthly outlay.
+Instead, look at what you get for a modest monthly outlay.
 You may find it is more worthwhile that the free hosting offer from a domain name provider.
-We strongly advise you to take each step at your own pace.
-Slow and steady until you learn and feel more confident.
+So we strongly advise you to take each step at your own pace and make your decisions after you have done basic research.

 Where is My Blog Stored?

 You can look on your blog as a book in a very big library.
-Your blog or web site is all yours – your space and ideas, your inspiration and images.
-Together with a lot of other blogs you become part of a giant library called a ‘server’.
+Your blog or web site is all yours.
+Your space and ideas, your inspiration and images.
+Together with a lot of other blogs you are part of a giant library on what is called a ‘server’.
 This is where our recommendation for an host comes in.
-We are, and have been since we launched DashKitten, with an American company called Rochen.com.
+We are, and have been since we launched DashKitten, with American company Rochen.com.

 Self Hosting – Does Your Potential Host Offer This…